This page provides useful information on the nature of the work and other roles that may interest you.

 At present there are 679 full time equivalent consultant clinical oncologists, and 342 medical registrars in England (NHS Digital, 2016).
 Women make up 46% of the consultant workforce and 64% of the higher specialty trainees in the UK (Clinical Oncology UK Workforce census report 2015).

-In 2016, the competition ratio for CT1 core medical training was 1.53 and for ST3 clinical oncology it was 1.63 (NHS specialty training, 2016) Further information about Clinical Oncology is available in the Clinical Oncology UK Workforce census report 2015.
+In 2016, the competition ratio for CT1 core medical training was 1.53 and for ST3 clinical oncology it was 1.63 (NHS specialty training, 2016) Further information about Clinical Oncology is available in the Clinical Oncology UK Workforce Census Report 2015, Royal College of Radiologists.

 For information regarding Scotland, Wales and Northern Ireland please click on the links below.